-In marketing, Customer is King and will always be.
+In marketing, the Customer is King and will always be.
 As Jonathan Midenhall, CMO of Airbnb said, “Amazing things happen when you listen to your consumers.”
 Marketing always focused on consumers.
-In this kind of marketing, marketer’s main focus is to build a connection between products and/ or brand and consumer.
+In this kind of marketing, the marketer’s main focus is to build a connection between products and/ or brand and consumer.

 This strategy is focused on luring consumers to make to purchase from the same retailers or companies again and again.
-This practice involves discounts for repetitive customers, a standard level of customer service for all consumers and a loyalty program that builds the relation strong again and again.
+This practice involves discounts for repetitive customers, a standard level of customer service for all consumers, and a loyalty program that builds the relation strong again and again.

 One common example of this can be seen in our daily life and that is the point card.
 Yes, when you make the purchase from some retailers they offer you a point card.
 They want you to subscribe to it.
-As one sign up for that card, one will get access to some exclusive offers, discount or products before others.
+As one sign up for that card, one will get access to some exclusive offers, discounts, or products before others.